 The solution was reconstruction.
 For each map category, available sources were identified — regional atlases, scanned historical maps, non-GIS publications with spatial information embedded.
 Those sources were georeferenced in ArcGIS Pro, then the features were hand-digitized: pipeline routes traced feature by feature, ethnic boundaries corrected against multiple cross-referenced sources, transportation networks extracted and validated against basemap imagery.

 The most technically demanding work was the Caucasus demographic series — six maps showing ethnic group distribution across a region where borders are contested, populations are intermingled, and no single authoritative dataset covers all six countries.
 Every ethnic boundary required manual validation.
 Every classification decision was documented.
+The output had to hold up to expert scrutiny from specialists in the room who knew the region better than any public dataset.

 Three maps — covering pipeline corridors and economic infrastructure routes — remain sensitive and are not shown here.
 They represent the most technically complex work of the project, and the most rigorous application of the reconstruction workflow.